hakxcore/termux-snippets/README.md

 > ./install
 > termux-snippets
 ```
- After installation write any tool's name on terminal you will get its funtionalty
+ After installation write any tool's name on terminal you will get its funtionalty.

 </br>
 </br>